pyrinas-iot/pyrinas-ble-client/Readme.md

-# Scaffolding Project for Particle Xenon using nRF SDK v16
+# Pyrinas: for Particle Xenon using nRF SDK v16

 This repository is a scaffold that anyone can use to get started with the nRF52 DK.
 Currently the only board definition available is for the Particle Xenon.